MicrosoftDocs/azure-docs/articles/azure-monitor/containers/container-insights-logging-v2.md

 # Enable the ContainerLogV2 schema (preview)
 Azure Monitor Container insights is now in public preview of a new schema for container logs, called ContainerLogV2.
 As part of this schema, there are new fields to make common queries to view Azure Kubernetes Service (AKS) and Azure Arc-enabled Kubernetes data.
 In addition, this schema is compatible with [Basic Logs](../logs/basic-logs-configure.md), which offers a low-cost alternative to standard analytics logs.

-Because the ContainerLogv2 schema is a preview feature, Container insights does not yet support the **View in Analytics** option.
-However, the data is available when queried directly from the [Log Analytics](./container-insights-log-query.md) interface.
+The ContainerLogv2 schema is a preview feature.
+Container insights does not yet support the **View in Analytics** option, however, the data is available when queried directly from the [Log Analytics](./container-insights-log-query.md) interface.

 The new fields are:
 * `ContainerName`